AJ193/React-todo-app/README.md

 ## About the Project

-> This project is built with React.js, it is about SPA with a TODO list to practice React.
+> This project is built with React.js, it is about to build a react app with a TODO list to practice React.

 ## Built With